Comparing GeoJSON vs Shapefile Outputs in Tests

 norm_shp = normalize_gdf(gdf_shp)

-assert norm_geojson.shape == norm_shp.shape, "Feature count mismatch"
+assert norm_geojson.shape == norm_shp.shape, "feature/column count mismatch"

-assert norm_geojson.equals(norm_shp), "Attribute or geometry divergence detected"
+assert norm_geojson.equals(norm_shp), "attribute or geometry divergence"

 return True